-The guiding purpose of modern folders is the simplified management of large deployments by enabling the sharing of automations across different departments, integration with your existing AD groups, and expanded control over user permissions and robot creation.
+The guiding purpose of modern folders is to simplify large deployments by enabling the sharing of automations across various departments, integration with your existing AD groups, and expanded control over user permissions and robot creation.

 For example, you can create a separate folder for your Finance and HR departments, adding those respective groups from your company Active Directory to their corresponding folder, while also allowing your HR users to have access to the Expense Report automations contained in the Finance folder rather than having to recreate for each separate user or group in your enterprise.

-Classic folders function in the same manner as previous Orchestrator versions, preserving full backwards compatibility during the transition to the modern model.
+Classic folders function in the same manner as previous Orchestrator versions, preserving full backward compatibility during the transition to the modern model.
 See here for a comparison of the two folder types.

-Beyond maintaining this backward compatibility for existing deployments, classic folders are useful in providing segregation of automations in less complex deployments where separation by tenant is not needed.
+Beyond maintaining this backward compatibility for existing deployments, classic folders help provide segregation of automations in less complex deployments where separation by tenant is not needed.
 In classic folders, user permissions are set at the tenant level with no folder-specific roles available.
 Users also have access to automations only in those folders to which they are assigned.